appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 ]
 ```

-## Access selected option
-These properties allow you to bind your Multiselect widget with any other widget in queries or JS objects.

-* The **selectedOptionValue** in a Multiselect widget is a value that represents the selected option in a dropdown.
-It updates when the user selects a new option or the default value changes.

-* The **selectedOptionLabel** in a Multiselect widget represents the label of the selected option in a dropdown.
-It is used to display the label of the selected option in the widget and is updated whenever the user selects a different option from the dropdown list or if the default label changes.

----
-**Example**: suppose you want to filter data based on

 ## Server side filtering

-The Multiselect widget has the option to configure server-side filtering, where search queries are sent to the back-end, and responses are used to populate options on the Multiselect widget.
-You can implement server-side filtering of options in the Multiselect widget by using the `filterText` binding property.

-The **filterText** is a binding property in a Multiselect widget that allows you to implement server-side filtering of options in the dropdown list.
-When enabling server-side filtering in the widget, please update the default value to contain both `label` and `value` in this format `{"label":<label>, "value": <value>}` if the default value isn't present in the default options.
+Filtering large datasets may degrade performance, so it's recommended to set up server-side filtering	for the widget.
+This strategy helps to only query the data that you need, instead of pulling records that aren't relevant to you.

-You can also configure the `onFilterUpdate` event can be configured to handle server-side filtering in the Multiselect widget.
-It's triggered when the user types in the search bar and provides the search query as an argument.
-You can use this query to update the options displayed in the widget based on the server response.
+To use server-side filtering, you can use the `filterText` reference property, which lets you implement the filtering on the server side.
+You can also configure the `onFilterUpdate` event to handle the filtering.
+This event is triggered when the user types in the search bar, and it sends the search query to the server.
+If you're implementing server-side filtering in your widget, make sure to update the default value to include both `label` and `value`.

+For example, if the user types `"un"` in the search bar of a Multiselect widget that displays a list of countries, you can send the search query `"un"` to the server, which can then return only the countries that match the search query, such as the United States and the United Kingdom.

 ## Properties